schipeltaper/veganexplainer/index.md

 **Then the second biggest section is the wholemeal grains (and potatoes).
 This includes rice, potatoes, wholemeal bread, oats, wholemeal pasta.
 Being a good source for certain nutrients it is also partly how you get your complete proteins from plants!**

 **Which brings us to the next sections.
 Legumes!
-This includes peas, tofu, tempeh, chicpeas and all beans.
-Legumes are a great source of many essential nutrients PLUS lgeumes combined with a wholemeal grain can be considered to make a complete protein.**
+This includes peas, tofu, tempeh, chickpeas and all beans.
+Legumes are a great source of many essential nutrients PLUS legumes combined with a wholemeal grain can be considered to make a complete protein.**
 > [Source](https://www.voedingscentrum.nl/nl/service/vraag-en-antwoord/gezonde-voeding-en-voedingsstoffen/waarom-hebben-vegetariers-en-veganisten-meer-eiwit-nodig-.aspx) that claims this.
 > [For example, grains like rice are too low in lysine to be considered a complete source of protein.
 Yet, by also eating lentils or beans, which are higher in lysine, throughout the day, you can be sure to obtain all nine essential amino acids](https://www.healthline.com/nutrition/complete-protein-for-vegans#_noHeaderPrefixedContent)